Xiancun station

 Xiancun Station (冼村站 (冼村站, Xiǎncūn Zhàn, sin^{2}cyun^{4} zaam^{6})) is a station on Line 18 of the Guangzhou Metro, located underground at the fork of Huangpu Avenue West, Tiyu East Road and Xiancun Road in Guangzhou's Tianhe District.
 It opened on 28 September 2021, and is the current northern terminus of the line.

-The station will become an interchange station with Line 13 in 2027.
+The station will become an interchange station with Line 13 in late 2026.

 History

 On 28 November 2020, the main structure of the Line 18 station was capped, and on 31 December of the same year, the concrete pouring of the negative roof of the open cut section of the Line 18 station was completed.